Strict local martingales and bubbles: C adl ag strictly positive strict local martingales

-\begin{proof} Since the underlying probability space satisfies the natural assumptions, we may choose a c\`adl\`ag version of $X$, cf.~Propositions 3.1 and 3.3 in \cite{newkind}.
-If $X$ is a uniformly integrable martingale, the measure $\p$ is defined on $\F$ by $d\p=X_\infty d\q$.
-In the other case, when the probability space fulfills condition $(P)$, the existence of the measure $\p$ follows from Corollary 4.9 in \cite{newkind}.
-Moreover note that
+\begin{pf} Since the underlying probability space satisfies the natural assumptions, we may choose a c\`adl\`ag version of $Y$; see, for example, Propositions 3.1~and~3.3 in \cite{newkind}.
+Especially, this means that $\tau$ is a well-defined stopping time.
+If $Y$ is a uniformly integrable martingale, the measure $\mathsf{P}$ is defined on $\mathcal{F}$ by $d\mathsf{P}=Y_\infty \,d\mathsf{Q}$.
+In the other case, when the probability space fulfills condition $(P)$, the existence of the measure $\mathsf{P}$ follows from Corollary~4.9 in \cite{newkind}.
+Moreover, note that